How do I report an animal cruelty or neglect situation in Lake County?

 What if the animal I adopt doesn't get along with my current pet?

 When choosing to add another animal to your home, LHS recommends that you choose an animal that has already lived with other pets.
-Many of our cats and dogs have profile sheets on their cages to let you know how they act around other pets.
+Our cats and dogs have profile sheets on their cages to let you know how they act around other pets.
 We also encourage dog visits if you have a dog and want to bring another dog into your home.
 These are done outside of our shelter in an open area so that both dogs are on neutral ground and do not feel threatened.
+This may require multiple visits.

 I need to give up my pet, what do I do?